Private Tour to Gubei Water Town and Simatai Great Wall with Cable Car and Lunch

 Stop 1

-Your friendly tour guide will come to pick you up in your hotel lobby at prearrange time.
-Hop aboard your air-conditioned vehicle and heading to Gubei Water Town directly.
-It takes about 2 hours drive.
-Your tour guide will explain the related history and stories about the Great Wall on the way.
-You will also enjoy the beautiful countryside scenery.
+Your friendly tour guide will come to pick you up in your hotel lobby at the prearranged time.
+Hop aboard your air-conditioned vehicle and head to Gubei Water Town directly.
+The journey takes about 2 hours.
+On the way, your tour guide will share fascinating history and stories related to the Great Wall, while you enjoy the picturesque countryside scenery along the ride.

 2